Keep your little one nourished with these organic and non-GMO baby formulas.

 Over the past decade, we have tested and reviewed over 50 different infant formulas with over 150 different babies, including both U.S. and European brands.

-Here are the Best Organic Baby Formulas!
+In-Depth Reviews of the Best Organic Baby Formulas

-1. HiPP Combiotic Dutch Formula, Stages 1-3
+5. HiPP Combiotic Dutch Organic Baby Formula, Stages 1-3

-HiPP stands out for its high sensitivity and tolerability for infants who struggle to digest other baby formulas, making it a game-changer for babies with sensitive tummies.
+The best sensitive European organic baby formula on the market, HiPP stands out for its high sensitivity and tolerability for infants who struggle to digest other baby formulas, making it a game-changer for babies with sensitive tummies.
 HiPP Combotic formulas are all made in Germany but are available in Dutch, UK, and German varieties.
 They all differ slightly, and our strong preference is for the Dutch version (see why here).
 HiPP Dutch is a skim-milk and lactose-based certified organic formula that contains both prebiotics (plant fiber) and probiotics for digestibility, Omega-3 (DHA, ALA), and Omega-6 (ARA, LA) fatty acids, and uses whey powder (and whey protein) along with a mix of vegetable oils (palm, rapeseed, sunflower).
 Similar to mature breast milk, it has a whey-to-casein ratio of about 75/25 and contains lactic acid bacteria cultures (B.lactis) that can help reduce colic and irritability (according to published research).

 Even more compelling is what this formula does NOT contain: starch, gluten, maltodextrin, processed sugar solids, artificial preservatives or vitamins/minerals, soy (Stages 1-2), or GMO ingredients.
 It's a very comprehensive infant formula that is widely respected around the world for its macro- and micro-nutrient profile and is frequently recommended by pediatricians and infant feeding specialists for little ones with sensitive stomachs (always ask your pediatrician first!).
 The lower lactose content and the addition of prebiotics and probiotics make this the best sensitive baby formula option, while also making it relatively complete in terms of nutritional value.

-3. Holle Bio Baby Formula, Stages 1-3
+6. Holle Bio Organic Baby Formula, Stages 1-3

-Holle formulas (pronounced "hoe-lay") are made by one of the oldest and most widely respected baby formula companies in the world, with over 85 years of experience making non-GMO organic baby food products.
+Holle formulas (pronounced "ho-lay") are made by one of the oldest and most widely respected baby formula companies in the world, with over 85 years of experience making non-GMO organic baby food products.
 Based in Switzerland, they work directly with the best German raw organic ingredient suppliers and carefully track the sourcing, sustainability, and quality of every ingredient they include in their baby formulas.
 Ingredients are sourced from Demeter biodynamic farms, which hold the highest European certification for sustainable farming without chemicals and synthetic pesticides, herbicides, or fertilizers.
 This is an organic baby formula that you can truly feel good about.

 The Holle Bio line comes in two infant formula stages, Holle Pre and Holle Stage 1, both intended for birth onward.
 It also comes in what the company calls "follow-on milk" (stages 2-4).
 We've personally tested the Pre and stages 1 and 2 varieties, in both Cow and Goat varieties, and are thrilled with what they have to offer.
 Each has no artificial preservatives, flavors, colors, thickeners, sweeteners, or chemicals.
 The cow version contains organic whole (Pre) or skim (Stages 1+) milk and whey powder as the first two ingredients, then organic vegetable oils (palm, rapeseed, sunflower), and vitamins and minerals.

 In our testing, the Holle Pre was super easy to dispense and mix, and it showed a very high acceptance rate even for primarily breastfed babies, making it one of the best options as a transition formula or for parents who need to switch between breastfeeding and formula.
 We saw very low levels of gas, spit-up, reflux, or other gastrointestinal distress in babies using this formula, and we know many parents who are using it on recommendation from their pediatrician.
 We liked the fact that it contains Omega-3 and Omega-6 (LA, ALA, and DHA), and the nutritional profile meets US recommendations (USDA, FDA).
 Cons?
 First, it contains palm oil, which some believe can cause a bit of gassiness in babies with more sensitive tummies, and rapeseed oil (which is canola oil with more erucic acid).
 Second, it is pricey just like the other European formula options, coming in at about 29 cents per ounce of prepared formula (or $2.05 per ounce of powder).
-Fortunately, this European baby formula is available here in the US from certain online stores like The Milky Box, making it less expensive than it used to be.
+Fortunately, this European baby formula is available here in the US from certain online stores like Organic Life Start, making it less expensive than it used to be.
 For more specifics about Holle, be sure to read our Holle baby formula review here.
 Interested?
 You can find the best deals on the Holle Bio Pre and Stages 1-4 baby formulas here!

-4. Aussie Bubs Organic Infant Formula, Stages 1-3
+7. Aussie Bubs Organic Infant Formula, Stages 1-3

 Operation Fly Formula has opened up the US market to new international formula options, including the very popular Aussie Bubs.
 The name may have been a dead giveaway that Bubs is made in Australia, but did you know that it uses milk from free-range, grass-fed cows in New Zealand, is FDA-cleared for distribution in the United States, and ships from offices in San Francisco?
 Consider yourself informed!
 Bubs is becoming increasingly popular in the United States, offering very high-quality certified organic formulas at a very reasonable price.
 This particular formula, the Bubs Organic Grass-Fed Infant formula (stages 1 and 2) is our all-time favorite.